 After each period of darkness appears a Torch-Bearer who is willing to sacrifice himself in order to bring to Man the Holy Illumination of Truth; and those who are sufficiently evolved will hear and follow.
 J Michaud PhD—The Teachings of Li Wang Ho

-We have now shown you that you do not need to travel to faraway Tibet, India, or Egypt to find a real Hidden Master.
+We have now shown you that you do not need to travel to faraway Tibet, India, or Egypt to find a genuine Master.
 Nor do you need to imbibe mind-altering potions from the grimy hand of a Shaman in a Brazilian jungle to experience enlightenment.
 Neither do you have to have your brains addled by the channeled messages of fictitious extraterrestrials or 'Ascended Masters'.
 University degrees and the diplomas of so-called 'mystery schools' will not advance you one step on the path to the Light.
 You do not need to do any of these foolish things.
 You need only knock at the door of the real Hidden Masters with a sincere heart and an open mind.

-The Hidden Masters can make all your dreams come true; so that the light within and the light without may blend in a holy fusion that will send a stream of brilliance through your entire Being.
+The Teachers of this Secret Order can make all your dreams come true; so that the light within and the light without may blend in a holy fusion that will send a stream of brilliance through your entire Being.
 Follow then, your heart that has brought you here, and enter the golden path that lies before you, and fear not, nor suffer doubts, for the Mysteries the Masters teach will give you understanding of that which is inexplicable to most, and they will light within you a lamp that can cast its rays in all that is yet dark, and unite within your Soul the memory and splendour that you had in the long lost ages, before this world was made.
 This is the teaching of the Holy Masters of Wisdom.